Alternative proposed to controversial Wellington cycleway plan

 The new proposal:

-• Use the centre islands and parallel pavements as the new cycleway
+• Use the centre islands and parallel pavements as the new cycleway.

-• Cut kerbs and put crossings strips between the traffic islands
+• Cut kerbs and put crossings strips between the traffic islands.

-• Remove obstructing sign and signal posts from the two pavements
+• Remove obstructing sign and signal posts from the two pavements.

-• Repurpose the intersection signals to add crossing signals for bikes
+• Repurpose the intersection signals to add crossing signals for bikes.

-• Fill in some of the small garden areas at the end of the islands and asphalt for the bike lanes
+• Fill in some of the small garden areas at the end of the islands and asphalt for the bike lanes.

-• If required add the plastic divider strips to the outer pavement edges on both sides of the island to protect bikes
+• If required add the plastic divider strips to the outer pavement edges on both sides of the island to protect bikes.